 Ms. Kang graduated from the National University of Singapore with a Bachelor of Arts Degree, major in Economics and Political Science.
 She subsequently earned a Master degree in Applied Finance from the University of Adelaide, Australia.
 Ms. Kang was a participant at the YMP 2000 program at Insead.
 Ms. Kang is a frequent speaker at private equity conferences in Asia focusing on ESG, sustainability and impact investing.

 Anthony Kerwick is a Managing Director of Australian Private Equity firm Adamantem Capital.
 Adamantem invests in mid-market opportunities in Australia and New Zealand and manages over $1.3bn of capital for global institutional LPs.
 Anthony has extensive experience in private equity, company directorships and management consulting.

 Mr. Kerwick was a Managing Director at Pacific Equity Partners from 2004 to 2014, having joined the firm in 1999.
 Prior to this, he spent three years at Bain & Company as a global strategy consultant.

 Mr. Kerwick is a graduate of the Australian Institute of Company Directors.
 He received a Bachelor of Commerce (Hons) and a Bachelor of Laws (Hons) from University of Queensland.

 Manish Kheterpal is a seasoned private markets investor with over two decades of experience in venture capital, private equity, and operating experience in TMT sectors.
-Mr. Kheterpal has led and managed over US$ 500 Million of investments in India and across the US-India corridor.
+Manish has led and managed over US$ 500 Million of investments in India and across the US-India corridor.

-Currently he is a Managing Partner with WaterBridge Ventures, an early-stage VC firm focused on investments in India or in global companies with a strong India connect.
+Currently he is a Managing Partner with WaterBridge Ventures, an early-stage VC firm focused on investments in India.
 His investments at WaterBridge include leading start-ups like 9Stacks, Atlan, Chalo, Dataweave, Magicpin, PocketPills, SocialCops, and Unacademy.
 Earlier Manish has been in senior investment roles at Rho Ventures, Actis Capital and Providence Equity Partners where he was involved in investments like Dalmia Group, Hathway Cable & Broadband, Idea Cellular, and Phoenix Lamps.

-Prior to his investment roles, Mr. Kheterpal spent 6 years in product marketing and product management roles with Ciena Corporation (acquisition of Cyras) as well as with multinational IT services firm Infosys.
+Prior to his investment roles, Manish spent 6 years in product marketing, business development with Ciena Corporation (through acquisition of Cyras) and multinational IT services firm Infosys.